Corporate Office: 131 Centerville Road • Lancaster, PA 17603

 Finally, we come to the 1030 endorsement.
 If you live in certain counties where there is oil and gas mining, your policy and commitment will have this listed at the end of your endorsements.
 This will go on the Lender’s title insurance policy.
 Also, this provides protection against damages to improvements that may cross over an area where there is oil drilling or mining.

 We know understanding title insurance endorsements isn’t easy.
-If you have questions about endorsements or title insurance in general, please contact us!
+If you have questions about endorsements or title insurance in general, please call us at 717-293-9760!
 We will be happy to assist you in any way we can.
 Also, we want to give a special thanks to title examiner Linda Cunrod for her help with this post.